About the Space Debris Office

 - Vulnerability and impact damage analyses

 - Hypervelocity impact shielding and protection

-Since 2006, ESA has managed space debris responsibilities in ESOC's Space Debris Office in the Agency's Directorate of Human Spaceflight and Operations.
+Since 2006, ESA has managed space debris responsibilities from ESOC's Space Debris Office in the Agency's Directorate of Operations.

 The Space Debris Office coordinates ESA's research activities on space debris, coordinates such activities with national research efforts, and provides operational services.